 7.5 Drawbacks

 Markowitz’s mean–variance portfolio, while great in theory, is dangerous in practice, so practitioners use it with caution.
-It has even been referred to as “Markowitz optimization enigma” and sometimes the portfolio optimization is referred to as “error maximizer” (Michaud, 1989).
-There are multiple reasons for this and academics and practitioners have proposed improvements and alternatives since Markowitz 1952’s seminal paper (Markowitz, 1952).
-As stated in (Michaud, 1989):
+It has even been referred to as the “Markowitz optimization enigma” and sometimes the portfolio optimization is referred to as “error maximizer” (Michaud, 1989).
+There are multiple reasons for this, and academics and practitioners have proposed improvements and alternatives since Markowitz’s seminal paper (Markowitz, 1952).
+As stated in Michaud (1989):

-The extensions and improvements to the basic MVP are endless, to name a few: improved parameter estimation via shrinkage estimators or Black-Litterman kind of approaches, robust portfolio optimization, alternative measures of risk, modeling of transaction costs, and multi-period portfolio optimization (see (Kolm et al., 2014)).
+The extensions and improvements to the basic MVP are endless.
+To name a few: improved parameter estimation via shrinkage estimators or Black–Litterman-style approaches, robust portfolio optimization, alternative measures of risk, modeling of transaction costs, and multi-period portfolio optimization (see Kolm et al. (2014)).
 We next elaborate on some of these points.

 Figure 7.9 illustrates how unstable the MVP is by showing several realizations of the portfolio under different resamplings of the returns used to estimate the expected returns.